pkorivi/CarND-Vehicle-Detection/writeup_report.md

 ### Sliding Window Search

 #### 1. The implementation for sliding windows to search all the region for the cars in an image is in 'Find cars' cell of the  IPython notebook [car_tracking.ipynb](./car_tracking.ipynb).
 The function 'find_cars()' takes in image, scale and start and y positions to search a regon for cars.
-Multiple scale, y_start_stop values are used to cover the image in a sensible and general wayto detect images in any road.
+Multiple scale, y_start_stop values are used to cover the image in a sensible and general way to detect images in any road.

 The below image shows the image with windows for search.